vertexproject/synapse/docs/synapse/userguides/userguide_section9.rst

 **Tag Governance**

 Because tags are simply nodes, any user with the ability to create nodes can create a new tag.
-On one hand, this ability to create tags "on the fly" makes tags extremely powerful, flexible, and convenient for analysts – they can create annotations to reflect their observations as they are conducting analysis, without the need to wait for code changes or approval cycles.
+On one hand, this ability to create tags on the fly makes tags extremely powerful, flexible, and convenient for analysts – they can create annotations to reflect their observations as they are conducting analysis, without the need to wait for code changes or approval cycles.

 However, there is also risk to this approach, particularly with large numbers of analysts, as analysts may create tags in an uncoordinated and haphazard fashion.
 The creation of arbitrary (and potentially duplicative or contradictory) tags can work against effective analysis.

-A middle ground between tag free-for-all and tight restrictions ("no new tags without prior approval") is usually the best approach.
+A middle ground between tag free-for-all and tight tag restrictions ("no new tags without prior approval") is usually the best approach.
 It is useful for an analyst to be able to create a tag on demand to record an observation in the moment.
 However, it is also helpful to have some type of regular governance or review process to ensure the tags are being used in a consistent manner and that any newly created tags fit appropriately into the overall analytical model.

 This governance and consistency is important across all analysts using a specific instance of Synapse, but is especially important within a broader community.
 If you plan to exchange data, analysis, or annotations with other groups with their own instances of Synapse, you should use an agreed-upon, consistent data model as well as an agreed-upon set of tags.